-No, it’s not as simple as waving your cash at someone with a room or property to spare and asking them to be your new landlord.
+When it comes to HDB flat rentals, it’s not as simple as waving your cash at someone with a room or property to spare and asking them to be your new landlord.

-HDB flats are public housing primarily built to provide affordable homes for Singaporeans, so the rules governing activities profiteering from them – such as HDB rentals – are a little stricter than those for private properties.
-Not every HDB flat can be rented to tenants, and not every wannabe tenant can rent a HDB flat.
+HDB flats are public housing primarily built to provide affordable homes for Singaporeans, so the rules governing activities profiteering from them – such as HDB flat rentals – are a little stricter than those for private properties.
+Not every HDB flat can be rented to tenants, and not every wannabe tenant can rent an HDB flat.

-- A Singapore citizen
+- A Singapore Citizen (SC)

-- A Singapore permanent resident
+- A Singapore Permanent Resident (SPR)

 - A non-citizen legally residing in Singapore with an employment pass, S pass, work permit, student pass, dependent pass, or long-term social visit pass.
 All passes must have a validity period of at least six months.

 In addition, there are further restrictions for work permit holders.
 Those in the construction, marine, and process sectors are not allowed to rent any form of HDB properties while those in the manufacturing sectors are allowed to rent rooms, but not whole flats.
-Malaysian work permit holders are exempted from this rule, and are allowed to rent both rooms and whole flats no matter which sector they work in.
+Malaysian work permit holders are exempted from this rule and are allowed to rent both rooms and whole flats no matter which sector they work in.

 The rules get even more convoluted if you are already a property owner.
 Property owners are ineligible for tenancy in HDB properties unless they:

-If you are a tenant of a public rental flat, you are not allowed to become the tenant of another HDB property unless you are divorced or legally separated.
+If you are a tenant of a public HDB rental flat, you are not allowed to become the tenant of another HDB property unless you are divorced or legally separated.
 Even then, only one party is allowed to rent.
 This means that you are only allowed to rent another property if your ex-spouse hasn’t already done so.

 It is a widespread belief that, financially, buying always trumps renting.
 But that’s not always true, especially if you are only considering short-term occupancy of a property and wouldn’t even stay in it long enough to make a dent in the mortgage.
 There are also perks to renting.
 For one, its flexibility is a big appeal to those who may be posted overseas for work.

 Unless you make millions, chances are, you will find that you have to make compromises to stick to your budget.
 Decide what your must-haves and nice-to-haves are.
-Do you really need to live within walking distance from your office in the CBD, or does a daily train commute of a few stops from Kallang sound doable?
+Do you need to live within walking distance from your office in the CBD, or does a daily train commute of a few stops from Kallang MRT station sound doable?
 It’s certainly nice to live near a park, but how often would you actually go jogging – or even step foot – in there?